ShaunCurtis/Blazr.Demo.Database/Simple-JWT-Issuer-Server.md

             new Claim(ClaimTypes.Role, "User")
     };
 ```
-The three collections are shown below.
+The three dictionaries are shown below.

 ```csharp
     public static Dictionary<string, ClaimsPrincipal> IdentityNameCollection
     public static Dictionary<Guid, ClaimsPrincipal> IdentityIdCollection
     public static Dictionary<Guid, string> IdentityList
 ```

 ### SimpleIdentityStore

-`SimpleIdentityStore` has one method to get an identity.
+the `SimpleIdentityStore` is the data store.
+In our simple provider it gets the identities from `SimpleIdentities`.
+It has a single public method to get an identity.

 ```csharp
 public class SimpleIdentityStore